caiton1/CS386-Meal-Creation-App/documentation/Reports/Report10_Group2.md

 ## 2. Project Retrospective
 1. Appreciations: Highlights of contributions from team members

 2. Successes: What went well
+   * Working ahead on the deliverables so that we are not crunched for time

-3. Failures: What did not go well
+4. Failures: What did not go well

-4. Barriers: Things that are blocking the maximum performance of the team
+5. Barriers: Things that are blocking the maximum performance of the team
+   * We had a hard time with some of our issues.
+A lot of them had to be updated in order to be relevant towards our project

-5. What we should try next time.
+6. What we should try next time.

 # 3. Next Steps
 We will:
+* Finish deliverable 5 and provide feedback on the parts that are done
+* Work on the issues for deliverable 6